Facing Backlash, Chinese Scientist Defends Gene-Editing Research On Babies

 "First, I must apologize that this result was leaked unexpectedly," He told some 700 attendees.
 "This study has been submitted to a scientific journal for review."

-He faced a skeptical, incensed audience late Tuesday at the Second International Summit On Human Genome Editing, which was organized to try to reach a global consensus on whether, how and when it might be permissible to create children from genetically altered human embryos.
+He faced a skeptical, incensed audience at the Second International Summit On Human Genome Editing, which was organized to try to reach a global consensus on whether, how and when it might be permissible to create children from genetically altered human embryos.

+In yet another unsettling revelation, He acknowledged "there is another potential pregnancy" involving a gene-edited embryo, but that it is still at an early stage.

 As soon as He finished his initial 15-minute presentation, American Nobel Prize-winning biologist David Baltimore, who chairs the conference, got up to speak.